 Vineyard City (City) is soliciting Statements of Qualifications (SOQs) from qualified and licensed design professionals, including architects, engineers, landscape architects, and related disciplines, to provide professional design services for municipal projects.

-This procurement is conducted in accordance with Utah Code §63G-6a, Part 15 – Design Professional Services, using a Qualifications-Based Selection (QBS) process outlined in this document.
+This procurement is conducted in accordance with Utah Code 63G-6a, Part 15, Design Professional Services, using a Qualifications-Based Selection (QBS) process outlined in this document.
 This RFSQ will be emailed out to Vineyard City’s Professional Services list and will be publicly announced on our City website, Utah Public Notice Website, and posted at the Vineyard City Hall located at 125 South Main Street, Vineyard, Utah 84059.

 Pricing, cost proposals, hourly rates, or fee information shall NOT be submitted at any stage of this RFSQ.
 Inclusion of cost information will result in disqualification as non-responsive.